web-dev-course/final-project/README.md

 - Fetch product data from a public API (use Dummy JSON API or similar).
 - Filter the products to display only smartphones, laptops, and mobile accessories.
 - Display the filtered products as cards, using the Figma design guide for layout and style.
-- Each product card should include an image (use the `thumbnail` field from the JSON data) and other relevant details.
+- Each product card should include an image (use the `thumbnail`, `title`, `brand`, `price` fields from the JSON data) and other relevant details.

 ### Product Details Page:
 - On clicking a product card, navigate to a detailed product page.
-- Display detailed information about the selected product as per the Figma design.
+- Display detailed information about the selected product as per the Figma design (See the `Item-View` page in figma).

 ### Shopping Cart:
 - Implement a shopping cart using React's Context API.